embedthis/ioto/apps/demo/README.md

 The Demo app is a simple cloud-based app that demonstrates sending data to the device cloud.

-The Demo App is an example of a [Styled Device Manager](https://www.embedthis.com/manager/doc/config/levels/).
-This means it adds a device data schema to the standard Ioto Device Manager app.
+The Demo App is an example of a [Styled Device App](https://www.embedthis.com/doc/apps/patterns/).
+This means it adds a device data schema to the standard device app.

-The Demo app uses the standard Ioto Device Manager UI with a customized data schema and custom device metrics.
+The Demo app uses the standard device app UI with a customized data schema and custom device metrics.

 <img alt="Demo Dashboard" src="https://www.embedthis.com/images/demo/demo-home.avif"
 class="screen" /><br>